DolphDev/siren/README.md

 ##### On-Demand or Pre-Processing?

 This isn't this authors decision, but  is instead is up to the developer using it.
 That said On-Demand should be used when you don't need all of the data parsed or in circumstances where you want to limit amount of the data parsed.
-If you plan on using all of the data (especially if you want all data parsed), it may be better to Pre-process it.
+If you plan on using all of the data (especially if you want all current warnings parsed), it may be better to pre-process it.

 Speed wise, their is no perceived difference that has been discovered during development.
 (As in if you use all the parsing methods for on-demand use, it will be the same speed of pre-processing it.)